Police: Fort Ann man struck victim in the head with crowbar

 MILTON — A Fort Ann man was arrested on Monday after police said he struck another person in the head with a crowbar.

-The Saratoga County Sheriff’s Office responded to a report of an assault at the Dollar General in the town of Milton at around 12:17 a.m.
+The Saratoga County Sheriff’s Office responded to a report of an assault at the Dollar General store in the town of Milton at about 12:17 a.m.
 After an investigation, police arrested 23-year-old John B. Fleeman Jr.

 Police said Fleeman knew the victim, who was transported to Saratoga Hospital for evaluation and treatment of non-life threatening injuries, according to a news release.

 Fleeman was charged with felony second-degree assault and misdemeanor fourth-degree criminal possession of a weapon.

 He was arraigned in Moreau Town Court and sent to Saratoga County Jail without bail.

 Michael Goot covers politics, crime and courts, Warren County, education and business.
 Reach him at 518-742-3320 or mgoot@poststar.com.